- Series ProducerWashington Week

 Matt joined Washington Week in 2012 from NBC News where he was a political researcher covering the 2012 presidential campaign from the Republican primary fight through Election Night.
 His reporting, writing and video regularly appeared on nbcnews.com and NBC News broadcasts.

-Matt has also worked with the Political Unit at ABC News, NBC’s Meet the Press and CBS’ affiliate, WUSA, in Washington.
+Matt has also worked with the Political Unit at ABC News, Meet the Press at NBC News and WUSA, the CBS affiliate in Washington.

 He is a graduate of George Mason University where he studied biology and communication.

 Jeff Bieber is a veteran executive producer of public television documentaries, specials, news and cultural programs at WETA, the public broadcasting station for the Greater Washington area.
-He is responsible for creating and managing major primetime series for PBS, including America at a Crossroads, a series of 20 documentaries about the Iraq War, Terrorism and America’s response to 9/11 and winner of 2008 EMMY and Columbia-DuPont awards; The Mysterious Human Heart, winner of a 2008 EMMY award; The Jewish Americans, a six-hour series that aired in January 2007; Washington Week with Gwen Ifill and National Journal, winner of a 2008 Peabody Award; and numerous other documentaries, specials and weekly series.
+He is responsible for creating and managing major primetime series for PBS, including America at a Crossroads, a series of 20 documentaries about the Iraq War, Terrorism and America’s response to 9/11 and winner of 2008 EMMY and Columbia-DuPont awards; The Mysterious Human Heart, winner of a 2008 EMMY award; The Jewish Americans, a six-hour series that aired in January 2007; Washington Week with Gwen Ifill and National Journal, winner of a 2008 Peabody Award; as well as an six-hour documentary series Latino Americans, winner of a 2013 Peabody Award.

 Bieber’s responsibilities include forging media partnerships, fundraising and managing public media campaigns.
 Bieber has also produced numerous documentaries, news specials, multi-camera music specials at the U.S. Capitol and The Kennedy Center and daily coverage of the WACO, Whitewater, Clarence Thomas Hearings as well as continuous news coverage of the attacks and aftermath of 9/11.